krtkush/krtkush.github.io/_posts/drafts/draft.md

       }
     }

-The way we go about finding the items that are visible to the user is by using `findFirstVisibleItemPosition()` and `findLastVisibleItemPosition` methods.
-These methods return the first and last item attached to the RecyclerView respectively.
-Now, by knowing the positions of these two methods, we can
+The way we go about finding the items that are visible to the user is by using `findFirstVisibleItemPosition()` and `findLastVisibleItemPosition()` methods provided by the Android SDK.
+These methods return the first and last items partially or completely visible.
+Now, by knowing the positions of these two items, we can find all the item between them and conclude that those items are visible.

+Do note, the method `findLastVisibleItemPosition()` can return the item right below the last visible item because technically, it fetches the last attached item in the RecyclerView.

-To these methods, it does not matter whether the item is partially visible or completely.
-We could have substituted the above methods
+To the above two methods, it does not matter whether the item is partially visible or completely.
+We could have substituted them with `findFirstCompletelyVisibleItemPosition` and `findLastCompletelyVisibleItemPosition` respectively had we wanted to ignore the partially visible views.

+To filter out the partially visible views we have `getVisibleHeightPercentage()` that measures the percentage of a view actually on the screen (in terms of height).
+We can set a threshold (of, for example, 40%) and ignore any view visibility below that point.

 We see that the final data is stored in an ArrayList of `TrackingData`.